odkr/lpassh-add/MANUAL.md

 3.  searches LastPass for a Secure Note that lists that public key, and
 4.  passes on the passphrase stored in that note to **ssh-add**.

-If it doesn't find the passphrase of a key in LastPass, it asks you for it.
+If it doesn’t find the passphrase of a key in LastPass, it asks you for it.

-If you're not logged into LastPass and `LPASSH_ADD_USERNAME` is set, **lpassh-add** logs you into LastPass.
+If you’re not logged into LastPass and `LPASSH_ADD_USERNAME` is set, **lpassh-add** logs you into LastPass.
 It also logs you out again.

 ## Where to store SSh keys

-*Filesystem:* You need to store public and private keys in the same directory, with the filename of the public key being that of the private key, save for also ending with '.pub'.
+*Filesystem:* You need to store public and private keys in the same directory, with the filename of the public key being that of the private key, save for also ending with ‘.pub’.
 (This is what OpenSSh does by default.)

 ![A terminal client showing files.](illustration-keys.png)

-*LastPass:* You need to store the passphrase for each of your private SSh keys in the "Passphrase" field of a so-called Secure Note of the type "SSH Key".
-You also need to store the public key that corresponds to that private key in the "Public Key" field of that note, so that **lpassh-add** can identify the entry of that key.
-Moreover, you need to place Secure Notes for SSh keys in a folder named "SSh keys".
+*LastPass:* You need to store the passphrase for each of your private SSh keys in the “Passphrase” field of a so-called Secure Note of the type “SSH Key”.
+You also need to store the public key that corresponds to that private key in the “Public Key” field of that note, so that **lpassh-add** can identify the entry of that key.
+Moreover, you need to place Secure Notes for SSh keys in a folder named “SSh keys”.
 You can pick another folder by setting the environment variable `LPASSH_ADD_LASTPASS_FOLDER`.
 You can also make **lpassh-add** search *all* LastPass folders, by setting `LPASSH_ADD_LASTPASS_FOLDER` to the